 - Blinn College exists for the primary purpose of serving educational needs of the people in its service area.
 Blinn College seeks to provide educational experiences and opportunities that will assist the student in developing intellectual curiosity, and social responsibility and skills and knowledge in support of a productive life.
 Underlying these basic goals is a strong commitment to instructional excellence through philosophical and financial support.
 The institution will be alert to the changing educational requirements of the region and endeavor to meet those needs.

-Blinn College places among the top 20% of community colleges in Texas for:
+Blinn College ranks among the top 20% of public schools in Texas for: